Xevrac/refracted/README.md

 ### Development

 Refracted comes with its own toolset for research and development.
-* **Listen** — Captures Blaze, gRPC, HTTP, and LSX traffic for analysis (see Technical details).
+* **Listen** — Captures Blaze, gRPC, HTTP, and LSX traffic for analysis.
 * **Make** — Work-in-progress Blaze and gRPC payload workbenches, with Blaze **live injection** for controlled tests.
 * **Dump** — Save captures to files for offline review (paired with **Listen**).

-Refracted **does not replace a full commercial backend and is not intended for this**; it implements enough *service layers* (see the technical section) to support the scenarios the project targets in the interest of our mission.
+Refracted **does not replace a full commercial backend and is not intended for this**; it implements enough service layers to support the scenarios the project targets in the interest of our mission.

 ## Games supported today